abrahamce/fusionpbx-sce-install/README.md

 cd fusionpbx-sce-install/debian/
 ```

-Create a database password to use a good example is to execute the following:
+Create a database password to use.
+A good way is to execute the following:

 ```
 dd if=/dev/urandom bs=1 count=20 2>/dev/null | base64 | sed 's/[=\+//]//g'